When Russia Did Democracy

 From St Vladimir to Tsar Putin

 - Kenneth MacInnes

 15th January 2023

-In the sixteenth and seventeenth centuries, the national parliament established by Ivan the Terrible in 1549 elected tsars and represented a larger proportion of the population than England’s House of Commons.
-In more modern times, the Russian Empire was the first place in Europe where women were awarded political equality and the right to vote in local and national elections.
-In 1917, all men and women aged twenty and over were enfranchised under the freest electoral law ever written.
+During the Middle Ages, the republic of Novgorod was the world’s largest democracy.
+The national parliament established by Ivan the Terrible elected tsars, while the Russian Empire was the first place in Europe where women voted in local and national elections.
+In 1917, the Provisional Government passed the freest electoral law ever written.

 This book covers everything from the popular democratic struggles of 1612 and 1991 to the local ‘republics’ set up during wars, revolutions and foreign invasions.
 It describes how Lenin and Stalin stood in democratic elections, the day Yeltsin’s tanks bombed parliament, the history of ‘Western interference’ in Russian polls – and why Putin has such a deep aversion to free ballots.